EiinGeeeL/cheese-chatter/README.md

 # Cheese-Chatter - State Oriented Project
 Cheese Chatter is an LLM app ready to integrate with a Telegram bot.
 This project has a structure designed for high scalability, reusability and customization of Graphs and Subgraphs.
 The refactoring is oriented to StateHandlerClasses, which are responsible of modifications in the GraphState by Runnables and Commands.

-The application is built with langchain-langgraph-~~langserver~~ and has the following architecture captured by each run:
+The application is built with langchain-langgraph and deploy in LangGraph Platform.
+The graph has the following architecture captured by each run:

 ![alt text](/artifacts/cheese_graph.png)

 ## Prerequisites

 - Python 3.12.5
-- Ollama 4.0 or higher; or a .env file configured for Azure OpenAI Deployment
+- Ollama 4.0 or higher (free); or an Azure OpenAI Deployment (payment)
 - pip (Python package manager)

 ## Installation